Refining questions to be answered with available data

 Question analysis framework from Niger (from the NIPN)

-Based on this high-level assessment of the technical feasibility, the NIPN policy experts and NIPN data experts will decide together on the final ranking of the full set of policy questions on which the NIPN team will work at the top.
-The question analysis framework makes it possible to document and keep track of the questions that can and will be answered completely or partially by NIPN, or others, and which questions have lower priority and for which the time and human resources’ investment is not feasible.
+Based on the assessment of the technical feasibility, the NIPN policy experts and NIPN data experts will jointly decide on the final ranking of the full set of policy questions on which the NIPN team will work.
+The question analysis framework makes it possible to document and keep track of the questions that can and will be answered completely or partially by NIPN or others, and which questions have lower priority and for which the time and human resources’ investment is not feasible.
 The lower priority questions will be saved in a ’Question Bank’ and potential further steps will be explored with the Multisectoral Advisory Committee and other nutrition partners (see section 2.5).